 3. Business Agility & Implementation Speed

-UCaaS generally delivers value more quickly than a premises-based deployment, since there’s no need to procure licensing or hardware.
+UCaaS generally delivers value quicker than a premises-based deployment since there’s no need to procure licensing or hardware.
 It’s also a more agile solution over the lifetime of both options, providing organizations with the ability to scale features and functionality on-demand.

 The right UCaaS vendor can meet your organization’s requirements for billing, including customized agreements to bill your firm on a per-site or per-department basis.
 Clear, easy-to-understand bills that are defined according to your needs enable organizations to save significant time on accounting processes each month.

 Organizations may need to purchase more capacity than necessary to add users to a premises-based Unified Communications deployment, including data center capacity, hardware capacity, and handsets.
-This can significantly increase costs of ownership in months where users are added, and create a necessity to pay for unneeded capacity.
+This can significantly increase ownership costs in months where users are added and create a necessity to pay for unneeded capacity.

 UCaaS is billed on a per-user basis, and there’s no requirement to purchase unneeded capacity.
 The potential for saving money scaling your users up and down can be significant.
 Including scaling costs in a TCO is especially important for organizations that hire workers to meet seasonal demand, such as extra contact center staff for peak demand during the holiday season.

 Every time your organization upgrades the licensing of an on-premises solution, there will be an upgrade fee.
 Depending on the lifetime of your premises-based deployment, this could represent nearly-annual upgrades to your software.

 In contrast, UCaaS vendors pay for the cost of licensing upgrades, ensuring their customers always have access to the latest versioning within their predictable monthly bill.